damnhandy/Handy-URI-Templates/README.md

 ## Supported Value Types

-While the `set()` method accepts any Java object, the following Java types are preferred:
+While the `set()` method of the [UriTemplate](http://damnhandy.github.com/Handy-URI-Templates/apidocs/com/damnhandy/uri/template/UriTemplate.html) accepts any Java object, the following Java types are preferred:

 * primitive and Object types such as:
   * int & Integer